Câmpeni: Economy

 The town is a regional center for lumber exploitation and the furniture industry.
 Even though the town is located in a mining region the mining industry is not part of its industrial heritage.
 Câmpeni is growing in popularity as a tourist center.

 Demographics

-According to the census from 2011 there was a total population of 6,942 people living in this commune.
-Of this population, 96.52% were ethnic Romanians, 3.35% ethnic Romani, and 0.08% ethnic Hungarians.
+At the 2021 census, Câmpeni had a population of 6,569.
+According to the census from 2011, the town had a total population of 6,942; of those, 96.52% were ethnic Romanians, 3.35% ethnic Romani, and 0.08% ethnic Hungarians.